Your Pet, Our Passion.

 The most frequent way FIV is spread is through a bite from another cat, when the virus in the saliva of an infected cat is introduced directly into the blood of the cat it bites.
 For this reason, male cats that fight often are most likely to be infected.

 As the virus cannot be transmitted via food, feeding bowls, bedding or hands, the virus spreading within groups of cats which do not fight is highly unlikely.
 Occasionally infection is transmitted from an infected mother cat to her kittens during the birthing process or via her milk.
-Sexual contact is not a major means of spreading FIV in cats.
+Sexual contact is not a significant means of spreading FIV in cats.

-How does FIV cause cat diseases?
+How does Feline immunodeficiency virus (FIV) cause cat diseases?

 Many FIV-infected cats are able to live happily with the virus for a long period of time, and in some cats FIV will never cause any clinical disease.